 Expatriate or Expat: This is a person who is working or voluntarily living outside of their country of citizenship.
 (If non-voluntarily, the person would be an exile or refugee.)

 Igama (also written as iqama): This is your Saudi residency visa (also known as your residency permit or work permit).
 It is not the same as the employment visa that was stamped in your passport and allowed you to enter the country.
 The hospital applies for your igama once you are onsite; it takes generally between six to 12 weeks to be processed.

 Islamic Calendar: See Heijira Calendar

 LONO: Pronounced "low-no." The acronym stands for Letter of No Objection (also known as Letter of Release, or NOC - No Objection Certificate).
-A LONO states that you completed your contract and complied with the laws of the Kingdom.
+A LONO states that you completed your contract and complied with the laws of Saudi Arabia.
 Some employers and embassies no longer require a LONO, but some still require it if you have worked in Saudi Arabia within the past two to five years.
 Without a LONO, an employer may refuse to hire you and the Saudi Embassy may refuse to grant you an employment visa.

 Maasalama Party: Maasalama means good-bye in Arabic.
 The term usually refers to the departure party for a colleague who is returning to their home country.